tobinjt/johntobin.ie/content/blog/PHP_Development.md

 ### PHPLint

+Note: development of PHPLint seems to have stopped in 2020, and it refers to supporting PHP 5 and PHP 7, which is not encouraging.
+I would not recommend PHPLint now, I suggest trying [PHPStan](https://phpstan.org/) or [PHP Insights](https://github.com/nunomaduro/phpinsights), both briefly described below.

 I tried [PHPLint](https://www.icosaedro.it/phplint/) because I'm a big fan of linters and style guides.
 I found it very, very restrictive - there is no way to suppress a warning, and its custom type annotations are intrusive.
 The biggest